justheath/klipper_config/README.md

   - TH3D EZABL
   - TH3D Tough Extruder
 - Raspberry Pi 4 w/ 4GB
-- Kamen 7" LCD
+- Kuman 7" LCD
 - RaspiCam v1.2 or v1.3

 ## KlipperScreen

-I'm using KlipperScreen with a Kamen 7" LCD connected to HDMI on my Raspberry 4.
+I'm using KlipperScreen with a Kuman 7" LCD connected to HDMI on my Raspberry 4.

 My only changes are for custom filament settings.